Linking and Merging Cards

 If you are syncing with multiple services, you are likely to have duplicate cards for many of your contacts.

-For example, if you are syncing with LinkedIn, a card for each of your LinkedIn connections will sync to BusyContacts.
-Those LinkedIn cards will appear in addition to any cards you may have already created on your primary address book (e.g. iCloud, Google or Exchange).
-If you're syncing with all three social networks (Facebook, Twitter and LinkedIn) then you could end up with as many as four cards for each of your contacts.
+For example, if you are syncing with Twitter, a card for each of your Twitter connections will sync to BusyContacts.
+Those Twitter cards will appear in addition to any cards you may have already created on your primary address book (e.g. iCloud, Google or Exchange).

 To solve this, BusyContacts allows you to link related cards to each other and combine them into a single virtual card.